musarafhossain/Django-Notes/8_Static_Files/2_Inside_Application/README.md

 ---

-This setup ensures your static files are accessible globally across your project during development and production.
+This setup ensures that your static files are correctly organized and accessible both during development and in production.
 ```